 As long as a human thinks, he is capable of belief.
 He is also capable of thinking, his belief is worth something.
 When the Creator has placed this thought, this belief in the heart of a person, it is beyond any human power to destroy.
 The reality of that belief is personal, it could be so that no one else could test or measure it.
 The reality of the belief might not even be demonstrable.
 It might not even be tested by the one who believes.
 There are things humans still need to understand the existence of, if we are willing to believe they could exist.
 There is a world beyond the physical.
 It does not give bread to the hungry, but it fulfills a need that no bread can fulfill.

 Beliefs are powerful things.
 Our Creator must believe in the worth of human endeavor and human thought to permit life as it is on earth.
 It is so easy to destroy, but is it just as easy to build?
 The day the Creator loses his belief in the worth of our existence, we will all know.
 There would be no argument, no resistance, and no answer.
 This is what I believe.
 Our life has meaning.
 Our choices have meaning.
 And the reality will be evident to all.
-It will be good to the believer.
+It will be good for the believer.
 We will see the end of belief, and reason, and faith.
 These things will have served their usefulness when the truth presents itself.
 What is that truth?
 Be patient!